 - 1. Energy conservation

 - 2. Water conservation

 - 3. Efforts for carbon neutrality

 - 4. Hazardous and E-waste waste management

 - 5. Health and Well-Being

 - 6. Plantation

-- 7. Carbon neutrality and Institutional footprint

 University and its constituent college have undertaken various activities through N.S.S. and other activity to create eco-friendly awareness among the students, University and its constituent arranges special programs by inviting the eminent personalities, who in turn train and educate public.
 Students are encouraged to participate in eco-friendly activities.